What are Vein Problems?

 - Exercise intolerance & leg fatigue

 Vein problems develop when veins that are supposed to carry blood towards the heart weaken and leak blood in the wrong direction.
 When these valves become weak or damaged and don’t close properly, blood may flow backward, which is known as venous insufficiency or venous reflux.
-When these veins cannot handle the excess blood and the pressure transmitted from the leaking veins, they cause problems including spider veins, varicose veins and other symptoms.
+When these veins cannot handle the excess blood and the pressure transmitted from the leaking veins, they cause problems including spider veins, varicose veins, skin darkening and other symptoms.

 - Genetics – You are at higher risk for having vein issues and symptoms if other members of your family had them.